HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-sexual-orientation-intro.md

 **Each Observation must support:**

-1. a time indicating when the measurement was taken
+1. a time indicating when the observation was made
 1. a sexual orientation value